oracle/coherence-operator/docs/logcapture.md

 # Accessing the EFK (ElasticSearch, Fluentd and Kibana) Stack for Viewing Logs

-The Oracle Coherence Operator (the "operator") manages Oracle Coherence on Kubernetes.
+The Coherence Operator (the "operator") manages Oracle Coherence on Kubernetes.
 It manages monitoring data through Prometheus, and logging data through the EFK stack.

 This use-case is covered in the samples.
 Refer to the [samples documentation](docs/samples/operator/logging/log-capture/).
 To access and configure the Kibana user interface(UI),  follow the instructions: